SQL Injection Detection — ShipSafe

 - ✓Stored procedure calls with unsanitized parameters

-- ✓Second-order SQL injection where stored data is later used in queries
+- ✓Second-order SQL injection where data stored from one request is later used unsafely in a query

 Example: Vulnerable Code